Quiver is a set of utility libraries for Dart that makes using many Dart libraries easier and more convenient, or adds additional functionality.

 events as the stream returned from the future.

-StreamRouter splits a Stream into mulltiple streams based on a set of
+StreamRouter splits a Stream into multiple streams based on a set of

 CountdownTimer is a simple countdown timer that fires events in regular